 - That chemical reactions use or generate heat

-Kelly received her B.S. in Biochemistry from Virginia Tech and is currently working toward a PhD in Neuroscience from University of Virginia.
-She developed and taught a Neuroscience class and a Microscopic World class for UVa's Saturday Enrichment Program, and is currently developing a Microscopic World class for the program this coming winter.
+Kelly received her B.S. in Biochemistry from Virginia Tech followed by her PhD in Neuroscience from University of Virginia in 2018.
+She developed and taught a Neuroscience class and a Microscopic World class for UVa's Saturday Enrichment Program.
 She has participated in the Society for Neuroscience’s Brain Awareness week, as well as in elementary school outreach as former president of UVa’s Women in Math and Science.
-She also volunteers at many science nights and science fairs around town to help make the science she loves accessible to the Charlottesville community.
+She also volunteered at many science nights and science fairs around town to help make the science she loves accessible to the Charlottesville community.
 Currently, Kelly worked for the education biotech company Edvotek in Washington DC and serves as Director for the Charlotteville branch and a board member.

 Taylor’s favorite part of teaching science is how the students react to experiments: the looks of surprise when something happens they didn’t expect, or the looks of triumph when they correctly predict the outcome.
-Taylor received a B.S. in Biology from Washington and Lee University, and is working toward a PhD in Neuroscience from the University of Virginia.
+Taylor received a B.S. in Biology from Washington and Lee University, and earned her PhD in Neuroscience from the University of Virginia in 2018.
 She has also created and presented all sorts of science programs as a Summer Programs Assistant at the Explore More Discovery Museum in Harrisonburg, VA and has training in learning theory from the University of Virginia’s Center for Teaching Excellence.
 She has volunteered with the Society for Neuroscience’s Brain Awareness Week, the USA Science and Engineering Festival in Washington DC, and many schools and programs in and around Charlottesville, VA.
 As a cofounder of Science Delivered Charlottesville, Taylor is excited to bring the joy of discovery to all of our programs.